fd0/machma/README.md

 ![demo: ping hosts again](demo2b.gif)

-Using --timeout you can limit the time mogrify is allowed to run per picture.
-(Prevent jobs from 'locking up') The value for --timeout is formatted in golang time.Duration format (see: https://golang.org/pkg/time/#Duration).
+Using `--timeout` you can limit the time mogrify is allowed to run per picture.
+(Prevent jobs from 'locking up') The value for timeout is formatted in golang [time.Duration format](https://golang.org/pkg/time/#Duration).
-When the timeout is reached the background command gets canceled.
+When the timeout is reached the program gets canceled.

 ```shell
 $ find . -iname '*.jpg' | machma --timeout 5s --  mogrify -resize 1200x1200 -filter Lanczos {}